2006 Atlantic Championship

 The 2006 Champ Car Atlantic season was the 33rd season of the Champ Car Atlantic Championship.
 It began April 9 at Long Beach and concluded September 24 at Road America.
 The Yokohama Presents the Champ Car Atlantic Championship Powered by Mazda Drivers' Champion was Simon Pagenaud driving for Team Australia.

+Engines now were supllied my Mazda, instead of Toyota, and chassis was upgraded from the Swift 014.a to the Swift 016.a.
+Also, there was no more a Class C2 championship being contested alongside the main championship.